RomagnaMarco/GoogleCyberSecurityCertificate/III. Connect and Protect: Networks and Network Security/Module_1_Notes.md

 - No longer need to upgrade or downgrade physically.
 - Use an elastic model and pay for what they need.

-# Introduction to network communication
+# Introduction to Network Communication

-Data packet: a basic unit of information that travels from one device to another within a network.
-- Header: IP address /  MAC address / Protocol Number
-- Body: Message
-- Footer: Signature

-Bandwidth: The amount of data a device receives every second
-Speed: The rate at which data packets are recieved or downloaded

-If either bandwidth or speed are irregular, it can be the sign of an attack.

-Packet Sniffing: The practice of capturing and inspecting data packets across a network.

 Data is sent through a network in the form of data packets.

+## Data Packet
+A basic unit of information that travels from one device to another within a network.
+- **Header:** Contains IP address, MAC address, Protocol Number
+- **Body:** Contains the message
+- **Footer:** Contains the signature

+## Key Concepts

+**Bandwidth:**
+- The amount of data a device receives every second.

+**Speed:**
+- The rate at which data packets are received or downloaded.

+If either bandwidth or speed are irregular, it can be a sign of an attack.

+**Packet Sniffing:**
+- The practice of capturing and inspecting data packets across a network.